Zulko/easyAI/docs/source/get_started.rst

 Defining a game
 ---------------

-To define a new game, make a subclass of the class ``easyAI.TwoPlayersGame``, and define these methods:
+To define a new game, make a subclass of the class ``easyAI.TwoPlayerGame``, and define these methods:

     - ``__init__(self, players, ...)`` : initialization of the game
     - ``possible_moves(self)`` : returns of all moves allowed